duckduckgo/ios-search-and-stories/CONTRIBUTING.md

     based on a description rather than an example.
 This patch fixes the problem by making the example concrete and imperative.

-    The first line is a real life imperative statement with a ticket number from our issue tracker.
+    The first line is a real life imperative statement with a GitHub issue #.
     The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.
 ````

 ## Caveat(s)